brycie-boy/The_Cosmos/Digestion.md

 The process consists of 6 stages, as shown below.

-##### 1. ☁️ The Stellar Nursery
+## ☁️ The Stellar Nursery

+1. Nebulas

 ![[967CE5B9-7A18-4BAF-B85F-888A129B8699.png|300]]

 “And the earth was void without form”

 The Stellar Nursery is where my inbox notes are stored.
 Or what I call nebulas.
-All of the annotations I collect from a source have are put into there own nebula.
+All of the annotations I collect from a source are put into there own nebula.

 The Stellar Nursery has 2 stages: